jovnc/go-tele-bot/README.md

 ## Features

 - 📂 Select from pre-configured Google Drive folders
-- ✅ Multi-select support with toggle buttons
 - 📧 Share folders to any email address
 - 🚀 Webhook-based for efficient message handling
 - 🐳 Docker support for easy deployment

-## Quick Start
+## Quick Start (Local Development)

 ### Prerequisites

-- Go 1.23 or later
+- Go 1.25 or later
 - A Telegram Bot Token (get one from [@BotFather](https://t.me/BotFather))
-- A publicly accessible URL for webhooks (e.g., using ngrok for local development)
+- A publicly accessible URL for webhooks (e.g., ngrok for local development)

 ### 1. Clone and Install